duckietown-ethz/proj-lfi/README.md

 ```
 dts duckiebot demo --demo_name proj-lfi --duckiebot_name DUCKIEBOT_NAME --package_name estimator --image duckietown/proj-lfi:master-arm32v7 --debug
 ```
 All the nodes might take a couple of minutes to start up.
-When everything is ready `/DUCKIBOT_NAME/lane_controller_node/intersection_navigation_pose` will be contanstly published.
+When everything is ready `/DUCKIEBOT_NAME/lane_controller_node/intersection_navigation_pose` will be constantly published.
 You can check it with the `rostopic` command line tool.

 ### See it in action
 - Place Duckiebot in a lane directed towards a four way intersection.